What is the Trans Intersex History Africa website about?

 No. We are not an NGO and we don’t plan to form a new organisation or formal entity now or any time in the future.

-We do not seek to focus or report on current trans and intersex matters, regardless of how important they are.
+We do not seek to get actively involved in advocacy and the work of current Trans and Intersex organisations, (NGOs, CSOs or groups – formal or informal).
+Instead, our aim is to document, record and archive the work of activists, community members and organisations.
 We strongly believe that the countless African and international trans and intersex organizations and independent activists will continue advocating and doing the work about issues arising.

 Our website exists in order to tell the stories of the past and to support the individuals and organisations in the trans and intersex movement by documenting their history.